anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ## Uploading print files

 Aura.Connect allows you to remotely queue print jobs for your printers.
-For that you need to upload .gcode (and optionally .auprojx) files into your compnays' file library.
-In order to do that, follow the instruction below
+For that you need to upload .gcode (and optionally .auprojx) files into your company's file library.
+To do that, follow the instruction below

 1. Navigate to the [Library](/aura-connect/gui/#library) screen by clicking on the **'Library'** button in the [Sidebar](/aura-connect/gui/#sidebar)